cassiozen/useStateMachine/README.md

 });
 ```

+The guard function receives the current context and the event as arguments.
+The event parameter always uses the object format (e.g. `{ type: 'TOGGLE' }`).

 ### Extended state (context)

 Besides the finite number of states, the state machine can have extended state (known as context).